-To whom it may concern: I am writing this in behalf of Cassandia Jarron.
-I have known Cassy for at least ten years She is one of the sweetest, kindest young woman I have ever had the pleasure to know I teach an early morning reminery class and have the pleasure of teaching cassy it is early in the morning at 6.30 A.M. every school day lassy is always very presentable, and always willing to participate.
-The adds slot to my classroom to very likely to add to the discussion so well as she is considerate to others and their opinions She is a young woman who could go far in education and add abot to the world around her.
-Sincely.
+To whom it may concern:

+I am writing this in behalf of Cassandian Javan.
+I have known Cassy for at least ten years the is one of the sweetest bondest young woman I have ever had the pleasure to know.

+have the pleasure of teaching lassy It is early in the morning at 630 A.M. every school day lassy is always very presentable, and always willing to participate.
+The adds slot to my classroom is very likely to add to the discussion as well as she is considerate to others and their opinions the is a young woman who could go far in education and add alot to the world around her.